dsome23/AI-NHL-Game-Predictor/README.md

 ## Usage
+1. Load the dataset and preprocess the data.

+2. Train the models (DNN, logistic regression, XGBoost, and KNN baseline).

+3. Evaluate model performance using metrics such as accuracy and precision.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Thanks again!